-The entrance and registration area is at KM17 on the Siniloan-Famy-Infanta Road.
+The entrance and registration area is at KM17 on the Siniloan-Famy-Infanta Road, a couple of hours drive from Manila.
 The registration area is a little tricky and you need to look out for it as it is on a bend, but there is a sign there “Trekkers”.
 There is a small kiosk there and once there, you need to look out for the legendary, and very friendly, Ma’am Luz Saldivia, owner of the area.
 She will give you the explanation of the area and assist you to get going.

 From there we headed back to the vehicle and back up towards the registration area to commence the hike to Hagdang Bato falls and Tulay Na Bato Falls.
 The first part of this trek is on a sealed road but you soon reach the trail.
 Once again there is a river crossing in which you can expect to get your feet wet.